 The techniques of Hatha Yoga can assist the purification of the physical body.
 When it is purified, all the systems work in harmony with one another.
 The breath functions smoother, providing the body with the required energy, creating a positive circle, where all the dimensions of our being exist in greater harmony.
 It is of utmost importance to attend a regular yoga class and yoga workshops on topics of interest.
 You can find out about our current yoga classes in Athens and our yoga retreats in Greece through the website's pages.

-Raja Yoga explores the mind, and it is called the royal path.
-The path of meditation.
-The mind is becoming aware of its own patterns and functioning and progresses towards its own awakening.
+Raja Yoga explores the mind, and it is called the royal path or the path of meditation.
+The mind is becoming aware of its patterns and functionings and progresses towards its awakening.

 Karma Yoga is the path of detached action.
-It is a form of dynamic meditation and it can be incorporated in all actions.
-Swami Satyananda mentioned that in order to receive the benefits of any form of yoga, we have to incorporate Karma Yoga into it.
+It is a form of dynamic meditation that we can integrate into our actions.
+Swami Satyananda Saraswati had mentioned that to receive the benefits of any form of yoga, we have to incorporate Karma Yoga into it.

 Nada yoga uses the sound as a transformative tool.
-Sound or vibration is the first manifestation of consciousness and from this, the movement of matter occurs.
+Sound or vibration is the first manifestation of Consciousness.
+From it, the movement of matter occurs.
 Mantras relax the senses, purify the mind, turning it inwards and thus inducing a meditative state.

 This one thing which is Consciousness manifests into endless things.
 All these many paths lead to the same goal, which is the expansion of Awareness.

-Yoga is so vast, like the oceans, like the stars, that it cannot be explained with words but rather experienced through its many wonderful practices.
+Yoga is so vast, like the oceans, like the stars, that cannot be explained with words but experienced through its many powerful practices.